 The Juggernauts are a mantra music collective built on the longtime friendship and collaboratio ...

 C.C.
 White’s distinct “Soul Kirtan” performances have won her wide recognition as “The Qu ...

-Rickie Byars Beckwith is music and arts director for the Agape International Spiritual Center and ...
+Rickie Byars Beckwith is music and arts director for the Agape International Spiritual Center ...

-Mirabai Ceiba is a duo consisting of guitarist/singer Markus Sieber and singer/h ...
+Mirabai Ceiba is a duo consisting of guitarist/singer Markus Sieber and sing ...

 Parvathy Baul is a practitioner, performer, and teacher of the Baul tradition from Bengal, India.
 Sh ...

 Steve Gorn, whose flute music for yoga and meditation has been said to “re-align the cells, ...

 The Fanna-Fi-Allah Sufi Qawwali Ensemble continues to spread Sufi traditions and teachings in the ...

 Tuition & Fees

 Tuition covers your workshop costs and time spent in class with the faculty.
 Please see Stay With Us below for accommodation choices—which include meals and other amenities for those who wish to stay with us.
 Or see Commute for those who will not be staying on campus overnight.